vertical-space/ALISEQ/docs/source/setup.rst

 .. code-block:: bash

-   bash aliseq.sh
+   bash ../ALISEQ/aliseq.sh

-It can take a while for the required third party software to download
+Note: The first time you run this it will take a while to download the dependencies